-If Ms. Moss is your child's Guardian ad Litem:
+If an attorney in this firm is your child's Guardian ad Litem:

 If M. Brooks Moss has been appointed as Guardian ad Litem in your case, please contact the office to schedule your appointment and make payment arrangements per the Court Order.
 Remember that our office does not receive paperwork relating to the appointment immediately after the case is heard.
 A short period of time may pass prior to the office receiving your information.